joaopimentel/myvimrc/README.md

 myvimrc
 =======

-My .vimrc file, and list of dependencies/good to have plugins
+My .vimrc file and .vim directory, and list of dependencies/good to have plugins

 Some shortcuts defined
 ----------------------